X

 First impressions

-Looking like the Saatva mattress's sister, the Loom & Leaf has an inviting plush pillow top and a golden trim that wraps around the top and bottom of the mattress.
+Like the Saatva Classic's sister, the Loom & Leaf mattress has an inviting plush pillow top and a fancy golden trim that wraps around the top and bottom of the mattress.
 If I hadn't already known this was a luxury mattress, I surely would have known after my first look.

-I can tell it's memory foam right away because of the slow-responding, body-hugging nature of the top layers, which gently pull you into the bed.
-It's firmer than it looks, however, and it's a little too firm for when I'm on my side.
-Still, it's a comfortable mattress I can see a lot of people enjoying.
+I can tell right away that it's made with memory foam because of the slow-responding, body-hugging nature of the top layers, which gently pull you into the bed.
+It's firmer than it looks, and it's a little too firm when I'm on my side.
+Still, it's a comfortable mattress that I can see a lot of people enjoying.

 Video: Loom & Leaf Mattress Review